Learn how to dye fabrics at home (tie-dye and regular dye), and how to avoid the most common mistakes!

 - If you’re dying silk and wool, you should do it by hand.
 The wool/handwash program is too cold for the dye to get fully absorbed.
 Furthermore, these gentle programs are short and rinse through the fabrics several times, which results in flushing away a lot of the dye.
 So, instead, buy this Dylon handwash and follow the instructions.
 It’s very easy.
 Just mix the dye with hot water in a bucket together with the wool/silk item/s, and wait for a couple of hours, before you rinse and wash off excess color (this can be done in the washing machine on a wool program).
 Use gloves.

 - You can’t color your clothes lighter, it has to be a darker or similar color.
+You can always bleach your clothes beforehand.
 Also keep in mind that the existing color will usually mix with the dye color.
 For instance, adding a blue dye on red fabric will result in some kind of purple shade.
 Blue + red = purple.
 It’s obviously easiest to dye light fabrics darker because you don’t have to consider this.
 However, I don’t give this much thought!

 Here’s a color rules reminder: